reszkojr/reszkojr/README.md

 [![ProfileViews](https://komarev.com/ghpvc/?username=reszkojr&color=red&style=flat)](https://komarev.com/ghpvc/?username=reszkojr)

-:wave: Hey!
-I'm Fabio!
+:wave: Hey, I'm Fabio and I'm a software engineer!
 My main targets are working on expanding my knowledges in Python, Java and ReactJS.

 By this time, I am working on the Manthano project, a virtual environment for learning and sharing resources.